 The wider, bigger the noodle is, the more broth it will soak up, which is why I like thin noodles as they don’t soak up very much.
 Have no fear, if yours do, when reheating just add more chicken broth to the pot or bowl!

-Simply omit chicken, substituting chicken broth with a good vegetable broth, or even better try my immune boosting Mineral Veggie Broth and don’t use egg noodles, but a high protein, whole grain noodle.
+Can you make Chicken Noodle Soup Vegan or Vegetarian!
+Yes, simply omit chicken, substituting chicken broth with a good vegetable broth, or even better try my immune boosting Mineral Veggie Broth and don’t use egg noodles, but a high protein, whole grain noodle.

-TRY THIS OTHER IMMUNE BOOSTING RECIPES
+OTHER IMMUNE BOOSTING RECIPES

 - Easy Tortilla Soup